 The Department of Bioinformatics and Genomics was established within the College of Computing and Informatics in 2009 to foster research and education in Bioinformatics and Computational Biology.
-Located in the Bioinformatics Building on UNC Charlotte’s CRI Campus, the Department offers a Ph.D. in Bioinformatics and Computational Biology, a Master’s of Science degree in Bioinformatics, a Bachelor of Science degree in Compuer Science, Bioinformatics Concentration, Graduate Certificates in Bioinformatics, and an undergraduate Minor in Bioinformatics and Genomics.
-The building has both wet and dry laboratories, and includes Core facilities for molecular biology, genomics, and High-Performance Computing facilities.
-Currently, the Department has 17 full-time faculty, 28 Ph.D. students, 24 Master’s students, 11 certificate students, 27 minors, and a professional staff of 5.
+Located in the Bioinformatics Building on UNC Charlotte’s CRI Campus, the Department offers a Ph.D. in Bioinformatics and Computational Biology, a Professional Science Master’s in Bioinformatics, Graduate Certificates in Bioinformatics, Computer Science Bioinformatics Concentration, B.S. and B.A. degrees, and an undergraduate Minor in Bioinformatics and Genomics.
+The building has both wet and dry laboratories, and includes core facilities for molecular biology, genomics, and high-performance computing.
+The department employs 13 traditional faculty who are dedicated full-time to the Department and its programs, 4 research faculty, 8 full-time office and laboratory staff, and several part-time instructors.
+At any given time there are approximately 100 graduate students, postdoctoral researchers, and undergraduate majors associated with the department, and growth is on the horizon.

 The Department also operates a Bioinformatics Services Division on the North Carolina Research Campus, a billion-dollar, 350-acre research park in nearby Kannapolis.
 The focus of this group is the development and application of novel analytical methods for knowledge discovery involving large biological datasets.